 Take the tour to learn about the history of the RMS Queen Mary, including a tour of duty during WWII for troop transport.
 Walk through the model room with scale models of various ships and see the LEGO version of the Queen Mary.

 If everyone is willing, rent bikes from the Long Beach Bike Share Program.
-With multiple bike racks around the downtown area, I found it convenient for families with kids in middle school and older.
-Though helmets aren’t included.
+With multiple bike racks around the downtown area, it’s convenient for families with kids in middle school and older, though helmets aren’t included.

 Park the bikes in the rack and remember to take your belongings.
 If you park your bike in the official bike rack, the time on the meter stops.
 But your bike is open for another biker though I didn’t have a problem finding a bike during the weekend.

 Several bike racks across downtown Long Beach.
 Rent by the hour with the app.

 Chances are the kid will see the Ferris Wheel before the adults.
 It’s one of the top things to do in Long Beach with kids.
 Located in front of the Pike Outlets, the 90-foot Ferris Wheel offers some of the best views of Long Beach and the marina.

 Located at 95 S. Pine St. in Long Beach.
 Open from Monday to Friday from 3 p.m. to 9 p.m., Saturday and Sunday from noon to 9 p.m.
 Each ride is $6 a rider.